MakingThingsWorkToronto/mtw-search-extensibility/README.md

 ```

 #### data-title
-Contains text appearing in top of the side panel
+Contains text appearing in header of the side panel

 #### data-url
 Contains the URL to the list item / page to be displayed in the side panel.